allenai/allenact/docs/overview/abstractions.md

 ## Sensor

-Sensors provide observations extracted from an environment (e.g. RGB or depth images) or directly from a task (e.g. the end point in point navigation or target object class in semantic navigation) that can be either directly consumed by agents or processed by a [preprocessor](#preprocessor).
+Sensors provide observations extracted from an environment (e.g. RGB or depth images), or directly from a task (e.g. the end point in point navigation or target object class in semantic navigation), to the agent.

 See the [abstract `Sensor` class](/api/rl_base/sensor/#sensor) and an [example implementation](/api/rl_ai2thor/ai2thor_sensors).